 Ways to ContributeSection titled Ways to Contribute

 There are lots of ways to contribute to the Astro Project!
 Every Astro repository has a README with a link to a

-The Astro Docs website is … an Astro website!
-Maintaining it requires not only written content but also maintaining Astro code and addressing a11y, CSS, UI, and UX concerns.
+Astro Docs, an entire Astro website!
+Contribute not just written content, but also Astro code addressing a11y, CSS, UI, and UX concerns.
 We also make our documentation available in several languages, so we need help translating the entire site.

 Every PR, especially translation PRs, needs reviewers!
-Reviewing PRs and leaving comments, suggestions, or an approving “LGTM!” (“Looks Good To Me!”) is a great way to get started on Team Docs, and to learn more about Astro.
+Reviewing PRs and leaving comments, suggestions, or an approving “LGTM!” (“Looks Good To Me!”) is a great way to get started in any repository, and to learn more about Astro.

-We have several guides with information on how to get started contributing to Astro Docs!
+We have several guides available to assist you with contributing to Astro Docs.

 Our contributorsSection titled Our contributors